rhylanbolt/developerdocs/README.md

 <h2>Price-Based Filtering</h2>
 <p>Price-based filtering refines sports searches based on odds criteria.
 Use these filters to help users find selections at their preferred price points.</p>
 <h3>How Price Filtering Works</h3>
 <p>Price filters are added directly to the query string.
-Opti-X parses these modifiers and applies them to the selection odds in your sports inventory.</p>
+Personalize parses these modifiers and applies them to the selection odds in your sports inventory.</p>
 <h3>Available Price Filters</h3>
 <p>Combine any search term with these price modifiers.
 In the examples below, <code>{search}</code> represents your search term (e.g., &quot;football&quot;, &quot;liverpool&quot;, &quot;premier league&quot;):</p>
 <table>